 In addition to collecting contact details as part of our normal booking process, we will also be recording the times that Readers enter and leave our premises in order to reduce the risk of a local outbreak of coronavirus.

-In line with guidance issued by the Department for Health and Social Care, we will keep these details for 21 days.
-We will share them with Test and Trace personnel, if asked, in the event of a fellow customer or staff member testing positive for coronavirus.
+We will share your contact details and times of attendance with Test and Trace personnel, if asked, in the event of a fellow customer or staff member testing positive for coronavirus.

 Your data will be kept secure and handled in line with ethical standards and the Data Protection Act at every stage of the process – from its collection and storage by us to its transfer and use by NHS Test and Trace.
 NHS Test and Trace will handle all data according to the highest ethical and security standards and it will be used only for NHS care, management, evaluation and research.